All Episodes

 Yeah, Lydia is my retirement plan.

-You know, no, like I said before, whether Lydia was working here or outside of here, she's always been our biggest advocate.
+You know, like I said before, whether Lydia was working here or outside of here, she's always been our biggest advocate.

-She's the one that's out there, and you know, I heard you say she knows everybody.
+And, you know, I heard you say she knows everybody.

 She knows everybody.